Mondido/MondidoWooCommerce/README.md

 =======================
 WooCommerce plugin v2.0

+Version 2.0 is a major update to handle metadata, invoicing, bank payments and webhook updates.

 1. Get your mondido account at: https://mondido.com
 2. Click in the "Download ZIP" button in the right menu of this page
 3. Upload it into your WooCommerce Plugin page: